 However, since the benefits of individual compounds are often mild, two or more ingredients are frequently combined into nootropic stacks to obtain better, stronger or longer effects.
 Nootropic stacking is common practice: an online nootropics survey showed that most users take stacks of several different chemicals daily.
-The best nootropic stacks are designed to take advantage of the synergy between ingredients — they can be combined to improve absorption, increase potency, potentiate benefits or decrease side-effects.
-When nootropics are well combined, the improvement of the whole is greater than the sum its parts.
+The best nootropic stacks are designed to take advantage of the synergy between ingredients — they can be combined to improve absorption, increase potency, potentiate benefits, or decrease side-effects.
+When nootropics are well combined, the improvement of the whole is greater than the sum of its parts.

 Synergies enhance benefits with Nootropic Stacks

 One of the most popular examples of ingredient synergy is probably the caffeine and L-theanine stack.
 By itself, caffeine has a well-known stimulatory and productivity-enhancing outcome by promoting wakefulness, concentration, motivation, and alertness.
 However, caffeine can sometimes cause restlessness and anxiety.
 When combined with L-theanine, the productivity and creativity-enhancing benefits of caffeine are upregulated, but anxiety and jitteriness are counterbalanced by L-theanine’s capacity to promote relaxation without sedation.
 This synergy between caffeine and L-theanine makes them a widely sought-after nootropic stack for focus and productivity.